Skip to main content

 }

-// Example chunk continuing the tool call arguments
+// Example chunk for tool call

 {